e-sites/ESOpenSourceLicensesKit/README.md

 [![Quality](https://apps.e-sites.nl/cocoapodsquality/ESOpenSourceLicensesKit/badge.svg?002)](https://cocoapods.org/pods/ESOpenSourceLicensesKit/quality)

 # ESOpenSourceLicensesKit
-A bash script to automatically generate an HTML file of all the license files used with your CocoaPods Project
+A script to automatically generate an HTML file of all the license files used with your CocoaPods Project

 ## Example